marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model-i.md

     and doing this requires getting a Parisi-like PDE, but in the space _dual_ to $$x $$.
 For technical reasons, we will actually look at $$\int \partial_t \Lambda_\gamma dt $$, where $$\Lambda_\gamma $$ is a $$\gamma $$-regularized version of the FL dual to $$\Phi $$ (see [(1.3)]()).
 This requires writing a PDE in this dual space, but for a FL dual for a function $$\Phi_\gamma $$ which is a "smoothening" of $$\Phi $$.

-We will revisit this point in the [(1.3)](#a-primal-theory-for-the-parisi-pde-via-convex-duality).
+We will revisit this point in [(1.3)](#a-primal-theory-for-the-parisi-pde-via-convex-duality).
 For now, we just conclude by precisely stating how the Parisi formula gives the limiting optimal value for our Hamiltonian of interest:

 $$ \begin{equation} \lim_{n \to \infty}\frac{1}{n}\mathbb{E}\left[\max_{\sigma \in \{-1,1\}^n} H(\sigma)\right] = \lim_{\beta \to \infty} \frac{1}{\beta} \inf_{\mu} P_\beta(\mu)\,. \end{equation} $$